Seila Law LLC v. Consumer Financial Protection Bureau: Background

-Facts and procedural history
+Case history

 Seila Law LLC (Seila Law), a law firm that provided debt relief services, was under investigation by the CFPB.
 As part of its investigation, the CFPB issued a civil investigative demand (CID) to Seila Law, which required Seila Law to produce certain documents.
 Seila Law declined to comply with the CID and challenged the constitutionality of the CFPB.
 Judge Josephine Staton of the United States District Court for the Central District of California found the CFPB to be constitutionally structured.

-On appeal at the Ninth Circuit, the circuit panel affirmed the district court's ruling, and agreed that the Supreme Court's prior decisions upholding for-cause removal in Humphrey's Executor and Morrison were "controlling."
+On appeal at the Ninth Circuit, the circuit panel affirmed the district court's ruling, and agreed that the Supreme Court's prior decisions upholding for-cause removal in Humphrey's Executor and Morrison were controlling.
 It also referred approvingly to the en banc decision of the DC Circuit in PHH Corp. v.
 CFPB (2018), in which the Circuit found that the structure of the CFPB was constitutional.
-The courts opinion arguably created a circuit split because while the Ninth Circuit and DC Circuit had held that the CFPB's structure to be constitutional, the Fifth Circuit in Collins v.
-Mnuchin (2018) held that the structure of the Federal Housing Finance Agency—an agency that had a director who was structurally similar to CFPB's—was not.

 Supreme Court

 Majority opinion

 The Supreme Court granted certiorari in Seila Law on October 18, 2019, and heard oral argument on March 3, 2020.
 The Court issued its decision on June 29, 2020.
 Chief Justice John Roberts wrote the opinion of the Court, joined by justices Clarence Thomas, Samuel Alito, Neil Gorsuch, and Brett Kavanaugh.
 The 5–4 decision ruled that the CFPB structure, with a sole director that could only be terminated for cause, was unconstitutional as it violated the separation of powers.
 Specifically, the Court held that Article II of the Constitution gives the president the power to remove principal officers at will except for two exceptions recognized under case law.
 The first exception was based on Humphrey's Executor v.
 United States.
-Roberts narrowly construed Humphrey's Executor to stand for the proposition that the president's removal power may be constrained by Congress if the officer in question was a member of an agency that shared the same characteristics as the Federal Trade Commission in 1935.
-In Humphrey's, the FTC was described as "exercising 'no part of the executive power'" and as "'an administrative body' that performed 'specified duties as a legislative or as a judicial aid."
+Roberts narrowly construed Humphrey's Executor to stand for the proposition that the president's removal power may be constrained by Congress if the officer in question was a member of an agency that shared the same characteristics as the Federal Trade Commission (FTC) in 1935.
+In Humphrey's, the FTC was described as "exercis[ing] no part of the executive power" and as "an administrative body ... that perform[ed] ... specified duties as a legislative or as a judicial aid".
 Because the CFPB was dissimilar from that description, the Court held that the exception did not apply.

 The second exception to the president's at-will removal power came from Morrison v.
 Olson which held that Congress could constrain the president's removal power over "inferior officers with limited duties and no policymaking" role.
 Because the CFPB director was not an inferior officer, the Court held that this exception did not apply.